 Social listening, social monitoring, image analytics, customer experience analytics – all of these rely on sentiment analysis for accuracy and usefulness.
 So, it isn’t something that stands apart from the rest of your analytics, it completes your analytics package.

-For example, a simple NetBase search on the term “gaming and eSports” tells you there’s a lot of conversation about this favorite pastime.
-Over the past month there have been 280+ mentions with potential reach off the charts.
+For example, a simple NetBase Quid search on the term “gaming and eSports” tells you there’s a lot of conversation about this favorite pastime.
+As of this writing, there were 280k+ mentions with potential reach off the charts.

 Without sentiment analysis you’ll never know what you’re doing right or wrong.
-More specifically – you’ll never understand why it’s being perceived at right or wrong.
-You can only assumption.
+More specifically – you’ll never understand why it’s being perceived as right or wrong.
+You can only assume.
 And those assumptions are often wrong.

 On the other hand, with sentiment analysis you have a ton of clues to explore further and gain in-depth understanding of where your brand is doing well and where it needs to rethink messaging:

 Terms like “beautiful Gaming King pc” and “EVOS eSports” give you a hint at what people respond positively to, while terms like “expensive,” “censorship” and “security” clue you into some negative consumer feelings.

 And how does sentiment analysis work?
 We have details!

 The way sentiment analysis works can vary from tool to tool.
 We employ Natural Language Processing (NLP) to identify word tokens (e.g. “delicious”, “pies”, etc), parts of speech (noun, adjective, verb, etc) and lemmas (e.g. ‘pie’ is the lemma – or basic form – for the word “pies”).
 We also identify terms that are names, even when they consist of multiple terms (e.g. ‘New York Stock Exchange’).